dkebler/4S/README.md

 /html
   /hugo
 ```
 The `/config` directory holds the various workflow config files.
 Here you will do customizing to suit, particularly to the deployment files or if you change/add workflow pieces.
 With the exception of sass-bower.json they are js files instead of json files so they can be commented and have generated values.   `index.js` is the main (master) configuration file (by default).
 Take a look at it first!
-If you would rather use an alternative name for this file see the instruction on how in the file itself.
+If you would rather use an alternative name for this file see the instructions on how in the file itself.
 Then check out all the other configuration files to see what kinds of things will need to be set for your particular application.
 ```
 /config
 ```
 `/lib` holds all the workflow library code/modules.
 The filenames are fairly self explanatory.
 To understand their use pick a gulp task and follow to the various libraries.
-For example take a look at the 'dev' or 'deploy' tasks and you will be lead to build module (which loads the clean sass and html modules) and then either a watch or deploy module.
+For example take a look at the 'dev' or 'deploy' tasks in `gulpfile.js` and you will be lead to the build module (`lib/build.js`) (which loads the clean, sass and html(hugo) modules) and then either a watch or deploy module.
 ```/lib
 ```